algoatson/vimconf/README.md

-# nvimconf2.0
+# vimconf
-my new neovim config for nix, built with flakes.
+my new neovim config built with nix flakes for nix.

 # Usage